whisteria/webcrawly/README.md

 ## summary
-Little java program to web-crawl a domain. it uses java 14 with enabled feature preview to get the benefit of some a newer java version, in particular records.
+Little java program to web-crawl a domain. it uses java 14 with enabled feature preview to get the benefit of a newer java version, in particular records.

 ## design rationales
 - small classes with well-defined concerns